zf2169/zf2169.github.io/_posts/2019-01-30-Machine-Learning-Algorithms-Summary-I.md

 **Advantages:**
 - Outputs have a nice probabilistic interpretation, and the algorithm can be regularized to avoid overfitting.
 Logistic models can be updated easily with new data using stochastic gradient descent.

-- Linear combination of parameters β and the input vector will be incredibly easy to compute.
+- Linear combination of parameters and the input vector is easy to compute.

 - Convenient probability scores for observations